-Save the Children’s youth employment programs equip deprived and at-risk adolescents and youth with the skills and job linkages they need to find decent jobs or build their own businesses so that they can make a successful transition to adulthood and break the cycle of poverty.
-We offer employability skills, entrepreneurship and vocational training, on-the-job training, career counselling and job linkage and business startup services to young women and men aged 14-24, living in urban and peri-urban communities, based on the needs of the labor markets, on the one hand, and the needs of the youth, on the other.
-Since 2011, we have assisted nearly 50,000 young migrants, refugees, young mothers, slum dwellers, youth working in hazardous conditions, and youth at risk of prostitution and trafficking in Bangladesh, China, India, Egypt, Ethiopia, Indonesia, Philippines, South Africa, and Vietnam.
+Save the Children’s youth employment programs equip deprived and at-risk adolescents and youth with the skills and job linkages they need to find decent jobs or build their own businesses so that they can make a successful transition to adulthood — and break the cycle of poverty.
+Our youth employment programs offer employability skills, entrepreneurship and vocational training, on-the-job training, career counseling and job linkage and business startup services to young women and men aged 14-24, living in urban and peri-urban communities.
+We base our programs on the needs of the labor markets, on the one hand, and the needs of the youth, on the other.
+Since 2011, we have assisted nearly 50,000 young migrants, refugees, young mothers, youth dwelling in slums, youth working in hazardous conditions, and youth at risk of prostitution and trafficking in Bangladesh, China, India, Egypt, Ethiopia, Indonesia, Philippines, South Africa, and Vietnam.
 By 2018, we aim to reach 200,000 youth.

 Our youth employment approach integrates a menu of employability and entrepreneurship skills training with vocational training.
 Training is delivered through public and private school systems for in-school youth and through non-governmental organizations for out-of-school youth.
 Our programs follow a four step process:

 - Recruiting at-risk and vulnerable youth who would benefit from the program and identifying labor market demand for youth employees;

 - Enrolling and preparing youth through market-relevant training and counseling;

 - Providing them opportunities to be placed in jobs, apprenticeships, internships or self-employment;